Syntaxpert/Syntaxpert/README.md

 # ![Personal Portfolio](https://img.shields.io/badge/Personal%20Portfolio-2C3E50?style=for-the-badge&logo=github)

 Hi there! 👋 I’m **Josh**, a passionate software enthusiast specializing in web development, focusing on **Python**, **HTML/CSS**, and **JavaScript**.
 My mission is to create efficient, user-friendly solutions while continuously exploring new technologies to enhance productivity.
-Dive into my projects and feel free to connect!
+Dive into my projects, currently in progress, and feel free to connect!

 ---